cupcake-recipes.com

 Step 1: Preheat & Prep Pan

-Start by preheating your oven to 400°F. Grab a 12-inch round cast iron skillet or a small casserole dish (like a 9×9) and rub the inside with a little bit of butter so nothing sticks.
-Set that aside for a moment.
+Start by preheating your oven to 400°F. Grab a 12-inch round cast iron skillet or a 9×9 small casserole dish and lightly butter the inside so nothing sticks.
+Set it aside for now.

 Step 2: Pre-Roast the Sprouts

-Toss your halved Brussels sprouts with the oil and arrange them on a baking sheet lined with parchment paper.
-Sprinkle them with half a teaspoon of salt and half a teaspoon of black pepper.
-Pop them in the oven for 12 minutes.
-Once they’re done, take them out and let them cool for about 5 minutes so you don’t burn your fingers.
+Toss your prepared Brussels sprouts with the olive oil, and arrange them in a single layer on a parchment-lined baking sheet.
+Sprinkle them with 1/2 teaspoon of salt and 1/2 teaspoon of pepper.
+Roast them in the hot oven for about 12 minutes.
+Once they are done, pull them out and let them cool for just 5 minutes.

 Step 3: Mix the Cheesy Sauce

-While the sprouts are cooling down, grab a large mixing bowl.
-Pour in your heavy cream, minced garlic, Italian seasoning, 3/4 cup of the parmesan cheese, 1 cup of the mozzarella cheese, and the remaining half teaspoon of salt and pepper.
-Give it a really good stir to combine.
+While the sprouts are cooling, grab a large mixing bowl.
+Combine your heavy cream, minced garlic, Italian seasoning, 3/4 cup of the parmesan cheese, 1 cup of the mozzarella cheese, and the remaining 1/2 teaspoon of salt and pepper.
+Stir it all up until well combined.

 What to Serve It With